 bay leaf

-I have pitted Kalamata olives, but you can also use ones with pits, and it's even better.
+I have pitted Kalamata, but you can also use ones with pits, and even should.
 Because then they will be firmer.
 I drained almost all the marinade that was in the jar with the olives.

 It's better not to skimp on olive oil and pour it into the container with the olives so that they are almost covered.
-By the way, you should only use extra virgin olive oil, as it is more aromatic and flavorful.
+By the way, you should only use extra virgin olive oil; it is more aromatic and flavorful.
 I have one from an Italian producer.
-That's why it turns out to be such an international recipe :) You also need plenty of garlic and oregano to make the olives spicy and with a kick.
+So this results in such an international recipe :) You also need plenty of garlic and oregano to make the olives spicy and with a kick.
 And the bay leaf is not a mandatory ingredient at all if you don't like it.

 In Portugal, olives are served as an appetizer before the main courses.
 In tandem with cheeses, presunto (the Portuguese equivalent of Spanish jamón), and a glass of wine, they create a nice mood before lunch or dinner.
-They can also be added to fresh vegetable salads or pasta sauces.
+They can also be added to salads with fresh vegetables or to pasta sauces.